Additive Grothendieck pretopologies and presentations of tensor categories: Properties of linear topologies and pretopologies

 and for a third $H\in\PSh\ba$ we have

 and

 The Yoneda embedding $\Yon:\ba\to\PSh\ba$ is canonically monoidal and, by \cite[Theorem~5.1]{IK}, composition with $\Yon$ yields an equivalence

 for any $k$-linear cocomplete monoidal category with cocontinuous tensor product $\bB$.
-Here and below, for any category $C$ of functors between monoidal categories, we denote by $C^\otimes$ the category of monoidal functors for which the underlying functor lies in $C$.
+Here and below, for any category $C$ of functors between monoidal categories, we denote by $C^\otimes$ the category of monoidal functors (and monoidal natural transformations) for which the underlying functors lie in $C$.

 Now consider a biclosed Grothendieck category $\bC$ with an essentially small full monoidal subcategory $\bc\subset\bC$ which is also a generator.
 Clearly, we can always construct such a $\bc$.
 By \eqref{UniIK}, the sheafification $\tS:\PSh\bc\to \bC$ is monoidal.
-More generally, for $\ba$ monoidal, we call a localisation $\bC$ of $\PSh\ba$, for which $\tS:\PSh\ba\to\bC$ (or equivalently $\tZ:\ba\to\bC$) has a monoidal structure, a {\bf monoidal localisation}.
+More generally, for $\ba$ monoidal, we call a localisation $\bC$ of $\PSh\ba$, for which $\bC$ and $\tS:\PSh\ba\to\bC$ (or equivalently $\tZ:\ba\to\bC$) have monoidal structures, a {\bf monoidal localisation}.
 Theorem~\ref{ThmGP} and the above show that all biclosed Grothendieck categories are such monoidal localisations of presheaf categories.